Loved what you read? Share it with others!

 What Changes When You Become an NRI?

-The moment you become an Non-Resident Indian (NRI), as per FEMA rules, you can no longer operate your regular resident savings accounts.
-You are required to either close these accounts or convert them into specific NRI accounts
+The moment you become a Non-Resident Indian (NRI), as per FEMA rules, you can no longer operate your regular resident savings accounts.
+You are required to either close these accounts or convert them into specific NRI accounts.
+Income earned abroad can be deposited into an NRE account, while revenue from Indian sources, such as rent, dividends, or pension, must be deposited into an NRO account.
+On the taxation side, your global income is taxable in your country of residence, while only your income from India is taxed in India.
+Investments, property ownership rules, and even repatriation of funds are regulated under FEMA.

 Core FEMA Rules for Financial Compliance